 \subsubsection{3D model fitting}

-Considering the explicit relationship between 2D facial landmarks and 3D face shape, the 3D model fitting based methods reconstruct a 3D face shape from a 2D image, and then project it onto the image plane to obtain the 2D landmarks.
-Compared with the regular 2D methods which estimate a set of landmarks, 3D model fitting based methods is able to fit faces with a 3D model of thousands of vertexes and align them with large poses.
+Considering the explicit relationship between 2D facial landmarks and 3D face shape, the 3D model fitting based methods reconstruct the 3D face shape from 2D image, and then project it onto the image plane to obtain the 2D landmarks.
+Compared with the regular 2D methods which estimate a set of landmarks, 3D model fitting based methods are able to fit faces with 3D model of thousands of vertexes and align them with large poses.

-Since the cascaded regression is an effective manner to estimate model parameters, LPFA~\cite{Jourabloo2016_D3PF} and 3DDFA~\cite{Zhu2016_3DDFA} combined the cascaded CNN regressor with a dense 3D Morphable Model (3DMM)~\cite{BlanzVolker2003FaceRB} to estimate the 3D face shape parameters.
-Besides, they both designed special features to make the regressor robust to pose variations.
-Moreover, DeFA~\cite{Liu2017DenseFA} employed not only the landmarks as the regression constraint but also the projected contour of the 3D shape and the local descriptors.
+Since the cascaded regression is an effective manner to estimate model parameters, some methods~\cite{Jourabloo2016_D3PF,Zhu2016_3DDFA,Liu2017DenseFA} combine the cascaded CNN regressor with a dense 3D Morphable Model (3DMM)~\cite{BlanzVolker2003FaceRB} to estimate the 3D face shape.
 Despite many advantages, the cascaded CNNs often suffer from the lack of end-to-end training.
-As a roundabout, Jourabloo~\textit{et al.}~\cite{Jourabloo2017} attempted to fit a 3D face model through a single CNN, which consists of several visualization blocks to adjust the 3D shape and projection matrix according to the features and predictions from the previous blocks.
+As a roundabout, Jourabloo~\textit{et al.}~\cite{Jourabloo2017} attempt to fit a 3D face model through a single CNN, which consists of several blocks to adjust the 3D shape and projection matrix according to the features and predictions from the previous blocks.

 Although the above methods take great advantages from 3DMM, the diverse facial shape would lead to inaccurate 2D landmark location, especially when the 3D shape coefficients are sparse.
-To tackle this problem, RDR~\cite{Xiao2017RDR} proposed to fit 3D faces by a dynamic expression model and use a recurrent 3D-2D dual learning model to alternatively refine 3D face model and 2D landmarks.
-Beyond regressing the parameters of a 3D face shape, Faster-TRFA~\cite{Bhagavatula2017FasterTR} and FacePoseNet~\cite{Chang2017FacePoseNet} estimated the warping parameters of rendering a different view of a general 3D face model.
-Some methods~\cite{feng2018joint,Zhang2018FaceAA} regress the landmarks from the 3D coordinates of face shape.
-For instance, PR-Net~\cite{feng2018joint} adopted the UV position map to record the 3D coordinates of face shape with semantic correspondence, in which the predefined landmarks are included.
+To tackle this problem, RDR~\cite{Xiao2017RDR} proposes to fit 3D faces by a dynamic expression model and use a recurrent 3D-2D dual learning model to alternatively refine 3D face model and 2D landmarks.
+Beyond regressing the parameters of 3D face shape, Faster-TRFA~\cite{Bhagavatula2017FasterTR} and FacePoseNet~\cite{Chang2017FacePoseNet} estimate the warping parameters of rendering a different view of a general 3D face model.
+Besides, some methods~\cite{feng2018joint,Zhang2018FaceAA} aim to directly regress the landmarks from the 3D coordinates of face shape.